Before you get started, you need to get started.

 While you may like the idea of working for yourself, it’s important to have an idea that you feel passionate about and can offer something new or valuable to the marketplace.
 I had a lot of ideas growing up for businesses, but I lost interest in some of these ideas while other ideas just were not different enough from what was already available.

 It was when I discovered a solution for a problem for a certain target audience that I truly got excited and knew I had something viable and valuable.

 3. I weighed the potential risks involved in business ownership

-While I never truly could comprehend what those risks meant until I was already running my own business, it did help to become more aware of what can happen so I could be as ready as possible should the unexpected hit me.
+While I could never truly comprehend what those risks meant until I was already running my own business, it did help to become more aware of what can happen so I could be as ready as possible should the unexpected hit me.

-This means spending considerable time on researching the risks involved in any business – but especially in a start-up.
+This means spending considerable time researching the risks involved in any business - but especially in a start-up.
 The risks involve everything from legal issues to lost capital to a failed business.

 4. I sought the advice of many other entrepreneurs

 Although I spent considerable time studying the business segment I wanted to pursue and researched the risks, it was very beneficial to meet with other entrepreneurs who had already been there and done that.
-In the beginning I mostly did this in meet-ups.
+In the beginning, I mostly did this in meet-ups.

 These entrepreneurs had valuable advice that helped me rethink some of the original strategy and thought processes related to running a business.
 Rather than reinventing the wheel, hearing about what worked and what to avoid saved me a lot of time and money.

 5. I ensured there was a support system